Holographic Tensor Networks as Tessellations of Geometry: Introduction

-Nevertheless, in most of these toy models their structures of the tensor network are usually discrete and only capture the features of the background geometry in a qualitative way.
-There is a big gap between number of cuts in a discrete network and the area of a surface in a smooth Riemannian manifold.
 Recently, a continuous network as a perfect tessellation of the background AdS geometry was constructed using the so-called partial-entanglement-entropy (PEE) threads \cite{Lin:2023rxc,Lin:2024dho}, which are bulk geodesics with a particular density distribution determined by the PEE structure of the boundary CFT.
 In such a network, the number of cuts along a surface exactly reproduces the area of this surface.
-In this work, we will develop two toy models of tensor network based on the PEE threads (or the PEE tensor network for short) in $d$-dimensional Poincar\'e AdS space.
+In this work, we will develop three toy models of tensor network based on the PEE threads (or the PEE tensor network for short) in $d$-dimensional Poincar\'e AdS space.
 The first one is the factorized PEE tensor network constructed via tensor product of EPR pairs.
-It enjoys similar properties to the Harlow-Pastawski-Preskill-Yoshida (HaPPY) code \cite{Pastawski:2015qua} which is built from perfect tensors, and perfectly reproduces the RT formula for spherical regions in the vacuum CFT state.
-In the second model, following \cite{Hayden:2016cfa,Vasseur:2018gfy,Jia:2020etj,Cheng:2022ori,Dong:2023kyr,Kaya:2025vof} we associate a random state to each bulk site to build the random PEE tensor network, where we can exactly reproduce the RT formula for generic boundary regions.
+The second one is a HaPPY-like (Harlow-Pastawski-Preskill-Yoshida, \cite{Pastawski:2015qua}) tensor network constructed from perfect tensors.
+It functions as a quantum error-correcting code and exactly reproduces the RT formula for connected regions in the vacuum CFT state.
+In the third model, following \cite{Hayden:2016cfa,Vasseur:2018gfy,Jia:2020etj,Cheng:2022ori,Dong:2023kyr,Kaya:2025vof} we associate a random state to each bulk site to build the random PEE tensor network, where we can exactly reproduce the RT formula for generic boundary regions.

+The paper is organized as follows.
+In section \ref{sec:PEE network}, we give an introduction to the network of PEE threads.
+In section \ref{sec:setup}, we establish the geometric setup for our tensor network models.
+We introduce the factorized PEE tensor network in section \ref{sec:Factorized} and give an example for the HaPPY-like PEE tensor network in section \ref{sec:HaPPY}, and then introduce the random PEE tensor network in section \ref{sec:Random}.
+We end the paper with discussions in section \ref{sec:Discussions} and give a geometric description for the factorized PEE tensor network in appendix \ref{sec:RTinfactoried}.